-High traffic volume doesn’t always mean high conversion rate.
-You could invest time and money into having quality SEO, a network of backlinks, creative content, and a modern, mobile-friendly design — and still come up short.
+High volume traffic on your website doesn’t always mean that you’ll have a high conversion rate.
+You could invest time and money in quality search engine optimization (SEO), a network of backlinks, creative content, and a modern, mobile-friendly design — and still come up short.

-If your analytics report shows solid traffic, but your phone just isn’t ringing, we have some ideas on what might be causing your visitors to leave your site before converting.
+If your website’s analytics show that your receiving solid traffic but your phone just isn’t ringing, there are several reasons why your visitors to leave your site before converting.

 1. Your Call-to-Action is Invisible